saurabh260120/edgeai-gst-apps-defect-detection/README.md

 # Edge AI GStreamer Apps for Defect Detection

-This repo adds support for Defect Detection on top of edgeai-gst-apps
+This Repository adds support for Defect Detection on top of edgeai-gst-apps

 This Repository contains two part:
 1. Defect Detection Using Semantic Segmentation
 2. Defect detection using Object Detection

-Click On the below headings to expand.
+> Click On the below headings to expand.

 <details >
 <summary><h2 style="display:inline;cursor: pointer;">Defect Detection using Semantic Segmentation</h2></summary>